sckarlin/django-uniauth/README.md

 ## Demo Application

-The source repository contains a `demo_app` directory which demonstrates how to setup a simple Django app to use Uniauth.
+The source repository contains a `demo_app` directory which demonstrates how to set up a simple Django app to use Uniauth.
 This app has no functionality, and exists solely to show off the installable `uniauth` app.
 A quick-start guide for integrating Uniauth can be found [here](https://github.com/lgoodridge/django-uniauth/tree/master/demo_app).

 ## Acknowledgements